FidelusAleksander/prompt-action/README.md

         with:
           model: gpt-4o
           prompt: |
-            Respond to this GitHub issue.
-Your response should be ready to post as a comment.
-Don't respond with anything other than the comment text.

-            AUTHOR: ${{ github.event.issue.user.login }}
-            TITLE: ${{ github.event.issue.title }}
-            DESCRIPTION: ${{ github.event.issue.body }}
+            Respond to a GitHub issue.

             Follow these guidelines:
             1. Thank the user for opening the issue